Samsung DU8000 Crystal UHD 4K Smart TV (2024) vs Amazon Fire TV Omni QLED Series 4K TV (2022)

 Which one is better?

-The Amazon Fire TV Omni QLED Series 4K TV (2022) is the better buy for most people - its 500 nits peak brightness crushes the Samsung DU8000's 240 nits.
-That said, grab the Samsung if you want a sleek design and plan to use it in well-lit rooms - it's lighter at 35.1 lbs vs the Fire TV's 45.4 lbs.
+The Amazon Fire TV Omni QLED Series 4K TV (2022) is the better buy for most people - its local dimming feature delivers stunning contrast that crushes the Samsung's flat blacks.
+That said, grab the Samsung DU8000 if you prioritize brightness and a sleek design - it's ultra-thin and looks stunning on any wall.

 Who should buy each?

-Choose the Amazon Fire TV Omni QLED Series 4K TV (2022) if: you watch a lot of movies in dark environments, need better HDR performance with 500 nits peak brightness, or prefer hands-free Alexa control.
+Choose the Amazon Fire TV Omni QLED Series 4K TV (2022) if: you enjoy watching movies in dark rooms, love smart features like the Ambient Experience, or prefer hands-free Alexa control.
+(4 ports hdmi)

 Conclusion